shanel-elm/unit-front-end-web-development/intro-to-dom/readme.md

 When a webpage loads, two things happen, the graphical representation of the HTML is loaded, and that's what the user sees.
 But also, behind the scenes, the HTML is also loaded as an object.

 You can code along or follow along.
-If you created a new project and added the above HTML to it, you can do the following:
+If you created a new project and added the above HTML to it, you can do the following or you can go to [Welcome to Hawkins](https://10-6-pursuit.github.io/welcome-to-hawkins/) and:

 Open the Chrome developer console directly with <kbd>command</kbd> <kbd>option</kbd> <kbd>j</kbd>.
 Alternatively, you can open the developer inspector tool and click on the console tab.